melaniewalsh/melaniewalsh.org/_news/announcement_10.md

 related_posts: false
 ---

-I will be giving a keynote talk at the Hong Kong Association for Digital Humanities's (HKADH)  inaugural conference in Hong Kong.
+I will be giving a keynote talk at the Hong Kong Association for Digital Humanities' (HKADH)  inaugural conference in Hong Kong.